HOW TO FUND YOUR STUDY ABROAD PROGRAM

 Many students prepare an optimistic budget of their education expenses and end up accounting for more money than what they actually need.

-Once the student starts college, it is hard to monitor the surplus money which in turn adds up to the debt amount.
+Once a student starts college, it is hard to monitor the surplus money which in turn adds up to the debt amount.

 Professional life also has its own share of expenses.
 It can be anything ranging from contribution to household expenses, conveyance charges or even a co-worker’s birthday present.
 Since a percentage of your paycheck will go into the re-payment scheme, many of you are under-prepared for managing their day-to-day finances.